hardingnj/hardingnj.github.io/_posts/2017-08-23-power-of-correct-tools.md

     # print the number of mutations in the trees using an internal method
     print("Simulated ", tree_sequence.get_num_mutations(), "mutations")

-    # another method returns these variants, and we convert to a numpy array
+    # another method returns a generator for these variants and we instantiate as a list
-    # for clarity although by default the object returned is an nd.array
-    _gt = [np.array(variant.genotypes) for variant in tree_sequence.variants()]
+    _gt = [variant.genotypes for variant in tree_sequence.variants()]

     # create a haplotype array in allel from a list of numpy arrays of 0/1s
+    # as the dataset is reasonably small there is no need to use the chunking functionality of allel
     gt = allel.HaplotypeArray(_gt)

     # scikit-allel expects integer values here rather than infinite sites model of msprime.